taxoniq/taxoniq/README.md

 the [WoL](https://biocore.github.io/wol/) kingdom-wide phylogenetic distance database, and relevant information from other databases.
-Accessions which appear in the NCBI RefSeq BLAST databases are indexed so that given a taxon ID, accession ID, or taxon name, you can quickly retrieve the taxon's rank, lineage, description, citations, representative RefSeq IDs, LCA information, evolutionary distance, and more, as described in the Cookbook section below.
+Accessions which appear in the NCBI RefSeq BLAST databases are indexed so that given a taxon ID, accession ID, or taxon name, you can quickly retrieve the taxon's rank, lineage, description, citations, representative RefSeq IDs, LCA information, evolutionary distance, sequence (with a network call), and more, as described in the **Cookbook** section below.

 # Installation